Destiny 2: Vault Updates

 Learnings

 While the updates don’t cover every aspect of item characteristics, it was enough to give players better control when managing 1,000 items; and better yet, an in-game feature accessed within the same space.
-Our hope is that the updates are a better, longer-term solution for an evolving game.

 Pathfinder